Could you be missing this vital nutrient because of your diet? Find out if you’re not getting enough and missing out on the benefits of zinc.

 Protects Against Anorexia

 Anorexia is most common among young women, a group that is also at high risk of zinc deficiency, in particular if they’re vegetarian.
-The medical journal Eating and Weight Disorders found that insufficient zinc intake adversely affects specific neurotransmitters in the brain and that zinc supplementation is able to correct these abnormalities.
+The medical journal Eating and Weight Disorders found that insufficient zinc intake adversely affects specific neurotransmitters in the brain and that supplementation is able to correct these abnormalities.
 (20)

 Quenches Free Radical Damage